-Skoda’s Latest Ad Pokes Fun At Elon Musk, Shows A Red Skoda Superb Being Launched Towards ‘Mars’ [Video]
+Skoda’s Latest Ad Pokes Fun At Elon Musk, Shows A Red Skoda Superb Being Launched Toward ‘Mars’ [Video]

 — AutoblogGreen (@AutoblogGreen) February 17, 2018

 Soon after the car takes off, it becomes quite evident that this mission is not exactly an interplanetary mission.
-The car cruises through the French countryside at a top speed of 110 kilometers per hour before reaching its final destination, “Mars.”
+The car cruises through the French countryside at a top speed of 110 kilometers per hour before reaching its final destination, Mars.

 The video shows hordes of people on the road to greet the driver and to cheer for the unbelievable success of the mission.
 The driver shakes hands with some people, hugs kids, and takes photographs.
-Then he walks away on the road of the “Mars.”
+Then he walks away on the road of the Mars.

 This video proves that automakers may also have a sense of humor.
-While Tesla and Skoda have nothing in common, there is a connection between two automakers now.
-Their cars were involved in two missions, and the goal was to reach “Mars.”
+While Tesla and Skoda have nothing in common, there is a connection between the two automakers now.
+Their cars were involved in two missions, and the goal was to reach Mars.